tshepang/blog/content/misc/the one I revere the most, after losing Madiba.rst

-For a number of times, I would ask myself if there was anyone alive who garners greater respect, and the only person who came close is `the current Dalai Lama`__, though I don't know much about it, other than the fact of his winning a Nobel Peace Prize.
+For a number of times, I would ask myself if there was anyone alive who garners greater respect, and the only person who came close is `the current Dalai Lama`__, but I must admit I don't know much about him, beyond his winning a Nobel Peace Prize.
 Another candidate is `Desmond Tutu`__, who frequently speaks against injustice, and also happens to be a winner of that most prestigious of awards.